alessandro-gentilini/knuth-interview-2006/README.md

 know the people who did that, and learned a lot from them.

 So I
-enjoyed joining their group, but I wasn’t, but according to the rules, I couldn’t have my, I couldn’t have a fellowship from the National Science Foundation or from the Woodrow Wilson Foundation; I couldn’t have those, that financial support and not be a full time student.
+enjoyed joining their group, but I wasn't, but according to the rules, I couldn't have my, I couldn't have a fellowship from the National Science Foundation or from the Woodrow Wilson Foundation; I couldn't have those, that financial support and not be a full time student.
 Having, you know, it was a no-no to also be a consultant, also be working, working outside Caltech.
-Wow, your education couldn’t possibly be any good that way.
+Wow, your education couldn't possibly be any good that way.
 So I renounced those fellowships, and I did become a consultant, and I would spend time over at Burroughs several days a week, and for the next six or seven, seven or eight